Community Capacity Building Fund – GUIDELINES

 Eligible costs will be considered on an individual application basis and may include but not be limited to innovative technology and software, travel, accommodations, registration fees, professional and consulting fees, learning resources, equipment, and wages.

 Any expenses incurred by the applicant prior to the notification of grant approval by the CDC.

 Funding Ratios will be determined on an individual basis, taking into consideration the applicant’s contribution, either cash or in-kind.

-Applications must be received by the CDC by 4:00 pm on Monday, August 24, 2020.
-It is recommended that applicants watch the short instructional video for applicants and read all guidelines to ensure eligibility and fit for this program.
+Applications must be received by the CDC by 4:00 pm on Thursday, October 21, 2021.
+It is recommended that applicants watch the short instructional video and read all guidelines to ensure eligibility and fit for this program.
 If questions arise or guidance is required, please contact the CDC to discuss.

 Please note: The review committee will only consider complete applications.

 Receipt of an application by the CDC does not indicate a commitment for funding.
 All applications are reviewed by a committee appointed by the Board of Directors of the CDC and assessed according to the criteria outlined in these program guidelines.
 If the application is approved, CDC staff will prepare a memorandum of understanding that will outline the terms and conditions.

 The CDC may require acknowledgement as a project partner.
 The memorandum of understanding will describe the extent of that acknowledgement, both initially (e.g. through press releases or other announcements) and ongoing (e.g. by signage identifying CDC as a partner).